New EU tech laws could sideline Irish regulators

 Meanwhile, the Digital Services Act will force companies such as Facebook to take more responsibility for illegal content on their platforms, such as scams, terrorist content or images of abuse.
 Fines of up to 6 per cent of global revenue will face businesses that fail to adequately police content.

-“When it comes to very large online platforms, the new rules will provide for enhanced supervision and enforcement with the active participation of the Commission,” the EU Commission wrote of the proposals.
+“When it comes to very large online platforms, the new rules will provide for enhanced supervision and enforcement with the active participation of the commission,” the European Commission wrote of the proposals.

-The proposals require the approval of member state governments and the European Parliament in order to be adopted, a process that can take several years and will likely involve revisions to the plans.
+The proposals require the approval of member state governments and the European Parliament in order to be adopted, a process that can take several years and is likely to involve revisions to the plans.

-The proposals are likely to receive sharp scrutiny in Dublin, where there is concern at hardened positions in Brussels and many member states towards the regulation and taxation of US multinationals headquartered in Ireland like Apple, Facebook, and Google.
+The proposals are likely to receive sharp scrutiny in Dublin, where there is concern at hardened positions in Brussels and many member states towards the regulation and taxation of US multinationals with headquarters in Ireland such as Apple, Facebook and Google.